Creating an Apple Developer Account

 Register as a Developer

 Apple offers both individual and organization accounts.
-Begin enrollment for both individual and organizations here.
+Begin enrollment for both individual and organizations through the Apple Development Program.
 We strongly recommend that you enroll as an organization even if you are the only one currently managing your business.
 This is because enrolling as an organization preserves the opportunity to invite other team members to contribute to your work in the future.

 To enroll as an organization, you’ll need the following: